petsc/petsc/src/docs/sphinx_docs/developers/testing.rst

 Runtime Language Options
 ~~~~~~~~~~~~~~~~~~~~~~~~

-At the end of each test file, a marked comment block, using YAML, is
+At the end of each test file, a marked comment block is
 inserted to describe the test(s) to be run.
 The elements of the test are
 done with a set of supported key words that sets up the test.